 Admission with a non-Swiss Upper Secondary School-Leaving Certificate

-The following conditions must be fulfilled for the holder of a non-Swiss upper secondary school-leaving certificate to be admitted to all faculties:
+The following must be fulfilled for the holder of a non-Swiss upper secondary school-leaving certificate to be admitted to all faculties:

 Complementary Examination set by the Swiss Higher Education Institutions (ECUS)